Twigonometry/OSCP-Notes-Template/README.md

 I cannot upload my OSCP notes due to OffSec policy, but I still wanted to share a useful resource.
 There are plenty of [[Report Templates]] out there, and some good [note-taking advice](https://www.youtube.com/watch?v=MQGozZzHUwQ), but I haven't seen a structured notes template before.
 Hopefully this will be useful for future students who want to supplement their learning.

+I've added a few resources to each of the notes, but they are there for you to flesh out (or delete) at your will.
+This is simply a template, and more detailed notes are available in my [[Cybersecurity Notes]] repository.

 ## Installation

 ### Installing Obsidian